-It was no light schedule that they faced: Navy would lose only to Army; Duke would lose only to Army and Navy; Notre Dame tied Navy and would lose only to Army and a powerful Great Lakes Naval Training Center Team coached by Paul Brown and loaded with college stars; Michigan would finish second in the Big Nine (Michigan State, the tenth school to join the conference, had yet to be admitted).
+It was no light schedule that they faced: Navy wound up losing only to Army; Duke lost only to Army and Navy; Notre Dame tied Navy and would lose only to Army and a powerful Great Lakes Naval Training Center Team coached by Paul Brown and loaded with college stars; Michigan would finish second in the Big Nine (Michigan State, the tenth school to join the conference, had yet to be admitted).

-(Incidentally, so impressed was Blaik with Michigan's use of two separate units - one for offense and one for defense - that he adopted the system at Army, where the term "Two Platoons" was born.)
+(Incidentally, so impressed was Blaik with Michigan coach Fritz Crisler's use of two separate units - one for offense and one for defense - that he adopted the system at Army, where, using an Army term, the expression "Two Platoons" was born.)

 Eight members of the 1945 team were named first-team All-America, and Blanchard swept the nation's individual honors, winning the Heisman and Walter Camp Trophies and the Maxwell Award.
 He was further honored as the first football player ever to win the Sullivan Award, given annually to the nation's top amateur athlete.
 His running mate, Davis, finished second in the Heisman voting.